 If i create a citibank plus account-everyday account can i send funds to Thailand fee free plus use atm in Thailand.

 This account allows you to make free international money transfers, and can also be used when traveling at stores or ATMs to make fee-free purchases and withdrawals.

 I recently applied for and received a Cash passport multi currency card on line only to find that there is a 1% reload every time I want to load up the card.
 With you debit card, do we simply load the card with Aust Dollars and then make purchases or withdraw money from the card with no fees attached.
 Hard to believe??

 This card works like a regular debit card.
 You load your funds onto the card (in Australian dollars) and then spend in whichever currency you need.
-The card will automatically convert the Australian dollars to the currency you need at the Visa exchange rate.
+The card will automatically convert the Australian dollars to the currency you need at the MasterCard exchange rate.
 There are no fees for this conversion, nor are there fees charged by Citibank when withdrawing money at ATMs.

 Can you please tell me if you use this card overseas, will there be a currency conversion fee?
-I know there is no ATM fees but I just want to check if there is a currency conversion fee for ATM withdrawals or visa purchases?
+I know there is no ATM fees but I just want to check if there is a currency conversion fee for ATM withdrawals or MasterCard purchases?

 There are no currency conversion fees charged with this card.